zenx0x/WokwiLab/README.md

 ### Local Download (macOS / Linux / Windows)
 To install or upgrade PlatformIO Core, download (save as...) get-platformio.py script.
 Then run the following:

-change directory to the folder where is located downloaded "get-platformio.py"
+Change directory to the folder where is located downloaded "get-platformio.py"
 ```
 cd /path-to-dir/where/get-platformio.py/is-located